The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

-If LFBOTs are powered by failed SNe, however, it is not clear why their fractional flux distribution significantly deviates from that of CCSNe.
-The high fraction of LFBOTs at zero fractional flux signals that their progenitor has been ejected from their birthsite and is traveling at high systemic velocities (higher than assumed for CCSN).
+If LFBOTs are powered by failed SNe, however, it is not clear why their underlying host light distribution significantly deviates from that of CCSNe.
+The high fraction of LFBOTs at in the faintest pixel of their host or outside their host's light radius signals that their progenitor has been ejected from their birthsite and is traveling at high systemic velocities (higher than assumed for CCSN).
 Yet, it is unclear why certain core-collapse events would receive much stronger kicks than others.
 A possible way to reconcile these differences is if the LFBOT failed SN progenitor is in a binary system, since binary interactions can displace SNe in their hosts \citep{blaauw1961, ams+2017, renzo2019, wagg2025}.
 Binary interactions may also spin up stars, establishing the necessary conditions for a star to undergo a failed SN.
-However, considering that most massive star are in binary or multiple stellar systems \citep{chini2012,sana2012,dunstall2015,md2017}, we can presume that a large number of SNe Ib/c and II are also influenced by binary physics.
+However, considering that most massive star are in binary or multiple stellar systems \citep{chini2012,sana2012,dunstall2015,md2017}, we can presume that a large number of SNe Ibc and II are also influenced by binary physics.
 Consequently, to fully validate the failed SN scenario for LFBOTs, we must determine why this specific model would impart significantly larger natal kicks than those assumed for standard CCSNe.
+This may be done, for instance, via binary modeling (e.g., \citealt{wagg2025_cogsworth}).
+Thus, while we do not completely rule out the failed-SN model, we believe it is difficult to justify why this would be the LFBOT progenitor from host properties alone.